facebook/react/docs/tutorial/tutorial.md

 Here, ShoppingList is a **React component class**, or **React component type**.
 A component takes in parameters, called `props`, and returns a hierarchy of views to display via the `render` method.

 The `render` method return a *description* of what you want to render, and then React takes that description and renders it to the screen.
 In particular, `render` returns a **React element**, which is a lightweight description of what to render.
 Most React developers use a special syntax called JSX which makes it easier to write these structures.
 The `<div />` syntax is transformed at build time to `React.createElement('div')`.
-The example above is equivalent to
+The example above is equivalent to:

 ```javascript
 return React.createElement('div', {className: 'shopping-list'},